-In 2019, healthtech firms accounted for 11% of our top 200 technology businesses, demonstrating a five-year compound annual growth rate of 9.1%.
+Healthtech firms accounted for 11% of our top 200 technology businesses in 2019.
+In the 2020-21 financial year, healthtech firms generated an estimated $2.85 billion in revenue, demonstrating a seven-year compound annual growth rate of 13%.

 Healthtech innovators, however, face some unique challenges on the path to commercialisation.
 These include stringent regulatory and clinical trial requirements, higher capital needs and longer commercialisation pathways.